-I’ve released my fourth book Joseph Of Egypt today.
-I want to give everyone an opportunity to get a taste of the book first.
+I recently released Joseph Of Egypt and I want to give everyone an opportunity to get a taste of the book.
 Below is an excerpt, if you like what you read, you can purchase it here on Amazon.
 The book will be at a discounted rate for some days.

 Excerpt from Joseph Of Egypt

 The following morning, the caravan resumed its journey.
 The sun soon came up and they were in the heat again.
 Joseph braced himself for another severe day.
 After they had traveled for a few hours, he looked ahead and saw something peculiar: not too far from the barren desert, was land that was astonishingly green.
 He could also see some tall structures further ahead.
 Almost as soon as he sighted the land, the merchants started talking spiritedly among themselves.
 They were excited and Joseph knew their journey was ending.